 Something that can impact millennial women.
 Dr. Akselrod estimates that of the approximately 120 patients in her clinic, the average age is in the 30s and 40s.
 She says there are about three times the number of women as men, but that could be because women might be quicker to seek care than men.

 An umbrella term for a few different kinds of illnesses.
-It could be symptoms from infection that just don’t go away as your body continues to fight, a chronic sickness that happens after a mild initial infection (like an autoimmune disease), or lasting damage (for example, to your lungs).
+It could be symptoms from infection that just don’t go away as your body continues to fight, a chronic sickness that happens after an initial infection (like an autoimmune disease), or lasting damage (for example, to your lungs).

 Something that can impact the nervous system.
 That’s the link to the compromised sense of smell that many long-haulers mention.

 Three main groups of issues.
 One: You have trouble breathing and struggle to do even small physical tasks.
 Two: You experience brain fog and have problems with memory and concentration.
 Three: issues like heart palpitations, chest pain, and dizziness.